bryancole/raypier_optics/doc/source/creating_new_optics.rst

 Cython branch: How to Add New Optics
 ====================================

-When working with the cython raytrace branch, be sure you have the latest Cython version installed (as of writing, v0.12.1 was the latest).
+When working with the cython raypier branch, be sure you have the latest Cython version installed (as of writing, v0.12.1 was the latest).

 Creating a new Face
 -------------------

-Subclasses of raytrace.ctracer.Face perform the mechanics of the ray-tracing operation.
+Subclasses of raypier.ctracer.Face perform the mechanics of the ray-tracing operation.
 Most existing subclasses are defined in cfaces.pyx.
 To define a new face object, two "C" methods need to be defined: